Kertajati International Airport: Ground transportation

-Damri Airport Bus tickets to Bandung cost Rp 75,000 and to Cirebon cost Rp 40,000.
 The central government is currently providing a transportation subsidy by operating free Damri buses for one year, from Karawang, Cirebon and Bandung.
-The airport will be accessed by Cisumdawu Toll Road, which is now under construction and expected to be completed by 2020.
-The airport is also connected to Cikampek-Palimanan Toll Road with an extension.
+The airport can be accessed by Cisumdawu Toll Road, which was completed in 2023.
+The airport is also connected to Cikopo-Palimanan Toll Road with an extension.

 Train routes of Bandung-Garut and Cianjur-Bandung will also be forwarded to Kertajati Airport for accessibility support.
-Although still pushing for high speed rail project that will extend from Bandung to the airport, PT Bandara Internasional Jawa Barat (BIJB) and Railink have signed an MOU to build rail tracks and airport train system, when necessary.
+Although still pushing for high speed rail project that will extend from Bandung to the airport, PT Bandara Internasional Jawa Barat (BIJB), and Railink have signed an MOU to build rail tracks and airport train system, when necessary.

 Criticism

 During the soft opening, the airport suffered from mismanagement owing to lack of passengers utilizing the airport.
-The airport has been criticized by passengers and airlines due to its remoteness and lengthy distance from the city of Bandung that it served.
-Vice President Jusuf Kalla also criticize the local authority for not doing proper research when developing the airport.
-Similarly Indonesian Ombudsman criticized failures and lack of effort by the airport company, BIJB in consulting airlines when developing the airport.
+Vice President Jusuf Kalla also criticized the local authorities for not doing proper research when developing the airport.
+Similarly, the Indonesian Ombudsman criticized failures and lack of effort by the airport company, BIJB in consulting airlines when developing the airport.
 Poor occupancy caused Indonesia's national airline Garuda Indonesia to eventually pull out of the airport in September 2019.

-The airport's poor access have also been blamed for declining hotel and restaurant revenue in Bandung, as many tourists from outside Java island shun Bandung.
+On 1 July 2019, all domestic flights from Husein Sastranegara Airport (located within the city of Bandung) were diverted to Kertajati Airport.
+Many passengers and airlines complained that the airport was too far from the city of Bandung that it served.
+The diversion of all domestic flights from Husein to Kertajati was also criticized as being too soon.
+Prior to the completion of the Cisumdawu Toll Road, access to the airport to and from Bandung was inconvenient and poor.
+These factors caused domestic visitors from outside of Java to shun Bandung, resulting in a decline of hotel and restaurant revenue in the city.

+Many domestic flights to Kertajati were returned to Husein on 20 August 2020.
+All domestic operation ceased in 2 June 2025.